nasa-gibs/mrf/doc/MUG.md

 the size of the Zen chunk containing the mask is negligible.
 The potential benefit of being able to treat black as transparent outweigh this size increase thus this feature cannot be turned off.

-## JPNG Compression
+## JPNG

-The JPNG compression uses a combination of PNG or JPEG tiles, depending on the presence of non-opaque pixels.
-It is intended to be used for generating web tiles which include a transparency channel while minimizing the size of the tiles.
+The JPNG compression uses PNG or JPEG tiles depending on the presence of non-opaque pixels in each tile.
+This format is intended to be used for generating web tiles which include a transparency channel while minimizing the size of the tiles.
 If all the pixels within a tile are opaque the tile will be stored as JPEG, otherwise it is stored as PNG with an Alpha channel.
 It is presented to GDAL as a RGBA or Luma-Alpha image, it will always have 2 or 4 bands, and always PIXEL interleaved.
 Most of the MRF options from PNG and from JPEG compression still apply, including the JFIF flag.
-The data file will be smaller than when using only PNG, if there are tiles that are fully opaque and can be stored as JPEG.
-Note that depending on the options used and the input data, the transition from PNG to JPEG might be visible.
-The normal JPEG with Zen mask should be used in most cases, except if 0 is not to be transparent or when gradual transparency is needed.
+The data file will be smaller than when using only PNG if there are tiles that are fully opaque and can be stored as JPEG.
+Note that depending on the options used and the input data, the transition from PNG to JPEG may be visible.
+The JPEG with Zen mask format should be used in most cases, except if 0 is not to be transparent or when gradual transparency is needed.
 Another advantage over MRF/JPEG-Zen is that legacy clients such as web browser applications do not usually need modification to be able to display the tiles as intended.
+The big disadvante of this format is that the data size is usually much larger than what it would be using JPEG-Zen.

-## TIFF Compression
+## TIFF

-In the MRF with TIFF compression, every tile is a TIFF raster which uses the lossless LZW compression.
+In this format every tile is a TIFF raster which itself uses the lossless LZW compression.
 Most data types are supported.
 Note that the tiles are not GeoTiffs, they do not contain geotags.
 This compression is mostly useful for web services for certain clients which support decoding TIFF.

-## LERC Compression
+## LERC

 Limited Error Raster Compression [LERC](https://github.com/Esri/lerc) is an original Esri raster compression format.
 The benefit of using LERC is fast compression when compared with PNG,